1) Does Surface Armor cost more than my current cleaning/disinfection protocol?

 4) How often should Surface Armor be applied?

 The organosiline molecule covalently bonds to surfaces creating an inhospitable environment for microbes which destroys bacteria 24hrs a day 7 days a week until it is removed.
-As a guideline, Surface Armor protects for “Months not Minutes”.
+As a guideline, Surface Armor can protect for “Months not Minutes”.
 In highly abrasive environments, where surfaces are actually eroded away, more frequent application may be necessary.

 5) How do I know that the applied product is still working?